Let's examine the anatomical features of agarwood.

 Let's start with the mala 108 Agarwood (Gyrinops)

 By now, you can tell these beads were made from a much older log and the age of infection is much longer.
 Can you spot the "phloem and pore" from the above beads?
 If the above image is not so clear, you can check out the below: A cylinder tube wild agarwood:

-From the above images, this agarwood tube was made from the wild material, the resin was unevenly distributed one side contains more oil pore while the others side contain mainly resin.
+From the above pictures, this agarwood tube was made from the wild material; the resin was unevenly distributed one side contains more oil pore while the other side contains mainly resin.

 These kind of beads are genuine.
 Why?
-Again, it contains phloem and oil pore per the images and clearly visible.
-Genuine stuff no question asked.
+Again, it contains phloem and oil pore per the images and visible.
+Authentic stuff no question asked.
 Its appearance is interesting.
-How does it achieve this weird unique look?
+How does it achieve this weird, unique look?